 We have approximately 25 supplier mills located near the Leuser Ecosystem (Kawasan Ekosistem Leuser (KEL)).
 To address the gap between knowledge and action, we have developed tailored supplier engagement approaches from our experience.
 We reach out and assist our third-party suppliers, including the smallholders who supply to them and work towards sustainable production.

-For more information about our landscape projects in Aceh, see our 2019 progress report:
+For more information about our landscape projects in Aceh.

 PT Pati Sari